Cook Islands, South Pacific

 Aroa beach, one of Rarotonga's finest.

-on the south coast is best, with soft tan sand, an attractive palm
+on the south coast is our choice of best beach, with soft tan sand, an attractive palm

 fringe, some not very lively coral but some colourful fish and plenty